GOP senators downplay Jan. 6 panel’s importance - NewsBreak

 There are signs that Trump’s popularity among Republican voters is dipping, but GOP lawmakers are reluctant to dismiss his chances of winning in 2024 given how he defied predictions in 2016.

 “To the degree that there are any people who haven’t made up their minds or don’t have an opinion one way or the other, maybe something comes out of this that changes that,” Senate Minority Whip John Thune (R-S.D.) said when asked what impact he thought the Jan.
 6 hearings might have on voters.
-“But it just seems like right now it’s mostly rehashing ground.”Colbert defends staffers after Capitol arrest: ‘High jinks with intent to goof’
+“But it just seems like right now it’s mostly rehashing ground.”Trump ratchets up attacks amid questions about his presidential viability

 “There are so many hypotheticals around this right now.
 Who knows if he runs again,” he added.